Dr. Davis’s $100,000 Pledge

 Margin of Excellence Fund

 From a scientist needing a new piece of lab equipment that could lead to a breakthrough, or to the purchase of needed diagnostic equipment that might save a pet’s life, funds at the Dean’s discretion can be directed to when and where they are needed most.
 Discretionary funds help us meet unexpected challenges and react to critical opportunities.
 They help to recruit and retain the colleges best faculty minds, train graduate students to be the next generation, hire veterinary technicians, or meet other needs that may not be provided through other sources of funding.
 Gifts to the Margin of Excellence Fund provide continued support to our faculty, students, and outstanding programs in the college.

 Rabies is the deadliest zoonotic disease on the planet.
 Each year more than 60,000 people die from rabies and half are children under the age of 16.
 The Paul G. Allen School for Global Animal Health is working to eliminate rabies with the goal of no humans deaths by 2030.
 Please join us in our efforts to eliminate rabies worldwide.
 Learn more about rabies

 The WSU College of Veterinary Medicine partners with local and regional humane societies to give our students an extraordinary educational opportunity during final year in school.
 The hands-on, practical experience better prepares WSU veterinary students to enter the workforce after graduation.
 Learn more about the partnership and about other Innovative Education.

 School of Molecular Biosciences Development Fund

-Donations made to the general fund will help support the areas of greatest need as determined by the school’s director.
+Donations made to the School of Molecular Bioscience’s general fund will help support the areas of greatest need as determined by the school’s director.
 Funds have been used to support travel to meetings, seminar speakers, the annual school retreat, and more.